Coffman Street Busway Project

 Please save the trees on this project.
 With global warming and 100 degree weather, we need to be planting more trees.
 Not only do they provide shade, but they take out toxins and help us breathe.
 If you want to move people in the future, you also need to consider the future health of our citizens.

-Kathy Ireland asked almost 3 years ago
+Kathy Ireland asked over 3 years ago

 Thanks for reaching out!
 Yes, we agree, the trees are such an important part of Coffman's character.
 One of the main goals of the project is to not only preserve but enhance the character along the Coffman Street corridor and our trees play an important role in fulfilling that goal.